ruadh/CSCI-E-33a_Final_Project/README.md

 ## CITATIONS:

 I added comments in my code with the prefix "CITATION:" for code borrowed from outside sources (stack overflow, blogs, project starter files, section examples, etc.).
 I did NOT include citations for code adapted from official documentation (Django, Bootstrap), or when an outside source pointed me in the right direction but the work is primarily my own.

+## EVALUATION TIPS:

+### Semester dates
+Many of my features depend on the semester dates.
+I set up some sample semesters with realistic dates, but you may want to change those in Django Admin to see them in action.  (ex:  change the registration open/close dates to see how it prevents students from enrolling outside the registration window.)